Registered Designs.

 Jonathan Lewis

-PATENT AND TRADE MARKS ATTORNEY (AUSTRALIA AND NEW ZEALAND)
+PATENT AND TRADE MARKS ATTORNEY (AUS & NZ)

 Jonathan is a registered Australian and New Zealand patent attorney as well as a registered Australian trade marks attorney.

-PATENT AND TRADE MARKS ATTORNEY (AUSTRALIA AND NEW ZEALAND)
+PATENT AND TRADE MARKS ATTORNEY (AUS & NZ)

 Mechanical Engineering